Mr. Rogers' IB/AP Physics II: E&M Objectives

 • E-field is a vector

-1. Draw the electric field lines around point charges.
+1. Draw the electric field lines ( E-field rays) around point charges.

 2. State the meaning of the arrows and the spacing between lines in an electric field diagram.

-• thin concentric charged ring -- model: ring of point charges
+• along the axis through the center of a thin concentric charged ring radius = a -- model: ring of point charges

-• concentric charged disk -- model: series of thin concentric rings
+• along the axis through the center of concentric charged disk of radius = R -- model: series of thin concentric rings

-• infinitely large flat surface -- model: disk with and infinite radius
+• infinitely large flat surface -- model: disk with an infinite radius

 Homefun: prob 15, 19, 23, 41, 43 p.675-6 Serway